daniel-huss/migratedb/documentation/usage/api/index.md

 You will need to include the relevant JDBC driver for your chosen database as a dependency in your Java project.
 For instance in your `pom.xml` for a Maven project.
-The version of the JDBC driver supported for each database is specified in the 'Supported Databases' list in the left hand side navigation menu.
+The version of the JDBC driver supported for each database is specified in the 'Supported Databases' list on the left hand side navigation menu.

 ### Spring Configuration